ycpcs/cs201-fall2014/labs/lab15.md

 Your Task
 =========

-Your task is to implement the five static methods defined in the **Algorithms** class.
+Your task is to implement the five static methods defined in the **Algorithms** class.  *Note*: implement these yourself using an explicit traversal of the input collection, i.e., don't just call a method in **java.util.Collections**.

 **static&lt;E extends Comparable&lt;E&gt;&gt; E findMin(Collection&lt;E&gt; c)**
 This method should return the minimum (smallest) value in the given **Collection**.
 Since each element belongs to a class implementing the **Comparable&lt;E&gt;** interface, you can use the **compareTo** method to compare element values.